DatabayAG/his_in_one_proxy/UPDATE.md

 New entries in config.json:
   - HIS/workstation_status_ids is now configurable in the config
   - ECS/use_local_ecs true/false
-    - If you want to use the new local implementation of the ecs campusmanagement this has to be set to true
+    - If you want to use the new local implementation of the ecs campus management this value has to be set to true
   - ECS/ecs_community_id
   - Database
   - queue_type file_based/db_based